xabk/ue-loc-tools/sync-guide.md

 ## Launch a new batch of translations (update source files on Crowdin)
-Make sure you sync to latest change list in Perforce/UGS, run the loc sync script and choose `#7: gather-and-update-source-only` if you only want to update the sources on Crowdin, or `#4: full-sync` if you also want to import latest translations from Crowdin first.
+Make sure you sync to latest change list in Perforce/UGS, run the loc sync script and choose `#7: gather-and-update-source-only` if you only want to update the sources on Crowdin, or `#4: full-sync` if you also want to import the latest translations from Crowdin first.

 ## Import translations from Crowdin